Al-Muhtadi (Nizari imam): Life

 Muhammad bin Ali, surnamed al-Muhtadi is reported to have been born in 502/1109 at the castle of Lambsar.
 He was the first Ismaili Nizari Imam to be born in Persia.
 He is also known as Muhtadi and Muhammad I. He became the Imam of the Nizari Ismailis after the death of his father, Imam al-Hadi, in the year 530 AH.

 His first move was to shift his headquarter to the fortress of Alamut and he focused on developing the Ismaili Army (Fidais) to be able to defend the Ismaili fortresses from the invaders.
 He also paid attention to the organisation of the Da'is and to introducing them to the core principles of the Shia Ismaili Islamic beliefs.
 He also trained them to develop skills in articulating and debating issues dealing with philosophy, Islamic jurisprudence and Islamic beliefs.
 He also created an innovative coding system where numbers were used instead of letters, for safe internal and external communications to protect them from their enemies.
 Imam al-Muhtadi used to live a life of asceticism and austerity.

 The commander Kiya Buzrug Ummid laid a firm foundation of the Nizari Ismaili state as an independent territory in Persia and Syria.
 It is documented that he also minted some Nizari coin.
 He died in 532/1138 after ruling for 14 years.
 Imam al-Mhtadi appointed his son Muhammad bin Kiya Ummid as the third hujjat and ruler.
 Muhammad bin Kiya Buzurg was the commander of his armies and directed the affairs of the state.

-The Abbasid Caliph (Al-Rashid Billah) came to attack the Ismaili fortresses in June 1138 and was intercepted by the Ismaili Fidais and was assassinated.
+The deposed Abbasid caliph (Al-Rashid Billah) allegedly came to attack the Ismaili fortresses in June 1138 and was intercepted by the Ismaili Fidais and was assassinated.

 There is a well documented letter with the Syrian Ismaili Nizari community and published by Mustafa Ghalib in 1953 coming from the Imam al-Muhtadi to his followers where he confirms that he is the grandson of Imam Nizar bin Mustansirbillah and where he also appoints Zen ibn Abi Ilfargin as the head Dai for Syria and recommended the followers to abandon hate and to live with unity and solidarity.